 Land ownership.
 The CLT can secure the housing site in perpetuity for the community.
 Any housing developed will remain affordable to local people in demonstrable housing need.

 Affordable Homes for Local People.
 Those with a strong local connection – through living or working in the Frome area, or having family here – have priority for the housing.
 This will be enshrined in legally binding agreements.

 Access to grant funding.
-The creation of the CLT enables government grants to be obtained for community led housing schemes.
+The creation of the CLT enables government grants to be applied for community led housing schemes.

 Potential for other projects.
 The priority is land for affordable housing – using information about the current housing needs to establish the appropriate number and mix.
 However, the scope of the Trust provides a vehicle for FACLT to own, develop and protect other property and land.

 Democratic.
-The Trust is a democratic organisation – with membership open to anyone supporting its objectives.
+The Trust is a democratic organisation – with membership open to anyone having a local connection and supporting its objectives.
+Apply today.